 Who doesn’t love a day out on the water?
 With the sunshine out and the wind in your hair, boating can be a relaxing weekend activity for you and all your family and friends.

 But what are the rules regarding insurance when it comes to boats?
 Are you legally required to have it?
-What are the benefits for getting boat insurance?
+What are the benefits of getting boat insurance?

 Home Insurance Won’t Cover Your Boat